The Unnatural (The X-Files): Themes

 Near the beginning of the episode, Mulder uses one of William Blake's "Proverbs of Hell" from his 18th century book The Marriage of Heaven and Hell in an argument with Scully: "The road to excess leads to the palace of wisdom."
 Sharon R. Yang, in her essay "Weaving and Unweaving the Story," writes that Mulder is using affluent literature to "justify his passionate dedication to questing for knowledge in arcane areas scorned by mainstream intellectual authority".
-In addition, Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, argue that the episode functions as a fairy tale, and that its conclusion, while sad, is nevertheless an example of a happy ending; Exley bleeds red blood as he lays dying, granting the alien his wish "to be a man."
-In addition, the two mused that the meta nature of the episode is similar to the way fans of the series reacted to new episodes of The X-Files.
+In addition, Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, argued that the episode functions as a fairy tale, and that its conclusion, while sad, is nevertheless an example of a happy ending; Exley bleeds red blood as he lays dying, granting the alien his wish "to be a man."

 Ideas of racism and segregation also permeate the episode.
 Sara Gwenllian-Jones in her book Cult Television argues that, throughout the entry, "the blacks are equated with aliens," turning them into a certain type of "other" that is "never allowed to fit in or feel safe".
 Gwenllian-Jones highlights the scene in which Dales, late one night on the team bus, wakes to see Exley's sleeping body being reflected as an alien in a window as an example of the racial comparison.
 She points out that, despite coming to Earth, Exley has moved from one segregated society—that of the aliens—into another.
 She points out that Exley, after revealing his true form to Dales, says that "my people guard their privacy zealously.
 They don't want our people to intermingle with your people".
 This quote expresses a similar sentiment to the segregated mentality of the 1940s.

 Broadcast and reception

 Ratings

-"The Unnatural" originally aired in the United States on the Fox network on April 25, 1999, and was first broadcast in the United Kingdom on Sky 1 on July 4, 1999.
+"The Unnatural" originally aired in the United States on the Fox network on April 25, 1999.
 In the U.S., the episode was watched by 16.88 million viewers, and ranked as the 17th most-watched episode of any series on network TV for the week ending April 25.
 It earned a Nielsen household rating of 10.1, with a 15 share.
 Nielsen ratings are audience measurement systems that determine the audience size and composition of television programming in the U.S. This means that roughly 10.1 percent of all television-equipped households, and 15 percent of households watching television, were watching the episode.
-In the U.K., "The Unnatural" was seen by 870,000 viewers, making it the channel's second-most watched program for that week after an episode of The Simpsons.
 On November 5, 2002, the episode was released on DVD as part of the complete sixth season.